-In January 2021, the Company entered into an exclusive license agreement with Medivir AB (Medivir) through which the Company received global, exclusive development and commercialization rights for birinapant, a clinical-stage Second Mitochondrial-derived Activator of Caspases (SMAC) mimetic.
-Under the terms of the agreement, the Company made an upfront payment of \$1.0 million upon signing the agreement, and made an additional \$1.5 million payment in November 2021 due to the Company's initiation of a Phase 1 clinical study of IGM-8444 in combination with birinapant.
-Under the terms of the agreement, should birinapant be successfully developed and approved, the Company is obligated to make additional milestone payments up to a total of approximately \$348.5 million, plus tiered royalties from the mid-single digits up to mid-teens on net sales.
+In January 2021, we entered into an exclusive license agreement with Medivir AB (Medivir) through which we received global, exclusive development and commercialization rights for birinapant, a clinical-stage Second Mitochondrial-derived Activator of Caspases (SMAC) mimetic.
+Under the terms of the agreement, we made an upfront payment of \$1.0 million upon signing the agreement, and made an additional \$1.5 million payment in November 2021 due to our initiation of a Phase 1 clinical study of IGM-8444 in combination with birinapant.
+Under the terms of the agreement, should birinapant be successfully developed and approved, we are obligated to make milestone payments up to a total of approximately \$348.5 million, plus tiered royalties from the mid-single digits up to mid-teens on net sales.